sailalithkanumuri8/single_source_of_truth/README.md

 ## Notes

-- The frontend currently uses mock data but can be configured to call the backend API
+- Set `REACT_APP_API_URL` if your backend runs on a non-default host/port.
-- Update API endpoints in frontend when connecting to backend
+- Override the backend dataset path with `ESCALATIONS_DATA_PATH` if you want to point at a different JSON file.
-- CORS may need to be configured in the backend to allow frontend requests
+- CORS is enabled in the backend to allow the React frontend to fetch data.